quintel/documentation/docs/api/scenario-basics.md

 ### The `detailed` parameter

 The information supplied by the GET request will by default not contain slider settings.
-Adding the paramater `detailed` with a truthy value to the request will have the response include an extra object called `user_values`.
+Adding the parameter `detailed` with a truthy value to the request will have the response include an extra object called `user_values`.
 This object contains a key, value pair for each slider that has been touched.

 ```http title="Example request"